Focus on Your Life, Not on Your Pain

 - Little or no relief from traditional neurostimulation, surgery, pain medications, nerve blocks or other pain management therapies

-If your doctor decides that DRG therapy is right for you, you will receive a DRG therapy system.
+If you and your doctor decide that DRG stimulation is right for you, you will receive a permanent DRG stimulation system.
 This system is made up of parts that are designed to work together to help you manage your pain:

 - Leads: Thin insulated wires that carry the electrical pulses from the generator to your dorsal root ganglia.
 These are placed in your body in the area of the DRG.